Clustering and variable selection for categorical multivariate data: Simulations

-The worst behavior comes from $\BIC$ and it is not a surprise for two main reasons.
-First $\BIC$ is designed to find the true model which is different to the oracle in our experiments.
-Second, it is based on asymptotic approximation and therefore requires large samples.
-In contrary, compared to $\AIC$ and $\BIC$, the new criterion with data-driven calibration of the penalty function is significantly the best in the sense of Hellinger risk and the capacity of selecting the oracle.
-Recall that both $\AIC$ and the new criterion are designed to find the oracle (see Table \ref{Tab:pairwise.t.test}).
-But like $\BIC$, $\AIC$ is based on asymptotic approximations.
-So the advantage of the new criterion over $\AIC$ is probably that it is designed in a non asymptotic perspective.
+Unsurprisingly, concerning the Kullback risk, the least favorable behavior originates from $\ICL$, followed by $\BIC$.
+In fact, these criteria are not designed to retrieve the minimal risk estimator.
+In addition, $\ICL$ and $\BIC$ are based on asymptotic approximations and may require large sample sizes.
+In contrast, the new criterion with a data-driven calibration of the penalty function performes significantly better (see Table~\ref{Tab:pairwise.t.test}).
+As stated previously, both $\AIC$ and the new criterion are designed to find the minimizer of the Kullback risk.
+Yet, similarly to $\BIC$ and $\ICL$, $\AIC$ is based on asymptotic approximations.
+The new criterion is designed from a non-asymptotic perspective, which may explain its advantage over $\AIC$.